Role

 What is Senate?

-The Senatus Academicus (Senate) is the University’s supreme academic body.
-Its core function is to oversee the learning, teaching and discipline of the University and to promote its research.
+The role of Senate is to regulate and superintend the teaching and discipline of the University and to promote research.

 Senate is chaired by the Principal and Vice Chancellor and the membership includes academic and research staff, Heads of Schools, Heads of Colleges, the Provost, Vice-Principals, Assistant Principals, and student representatives.

-It holds a minimum of three meetings each year.
-Business is also conducted electronically via three annual ‘E-Senates’.
+It holds four ordinary meetings each year.
+Business is also conducted electronically via ‘e-Senate’.

 Why become a member of Senate?